Glock-Atom/NetflixRemoveHouseholdPopUp/README.md

 ## Suggestions/Bug Reports

 If you have any suggestions or encounter any issues, feel free to create issues or pull requests on the [GitHub repository](https://github.com/Glock-Atom/NetflixRemoveHouseholdPopUp).

----

-**Improve the Readme**: If you have suggestions to improve this README, feel free to contribute by creating a pull request or opening an issue on the GitHub repository.
-Your feedback is highly appreciated!